For Parents and Caregivers

 Brain rest after concussion works to help your brain heal properly.
 Here's how to optimize your brain rest.

-Learn about common concussion symptoms to watch for, presented in an easy-to-scan flyer that can easily be downloaded, shared, or hung up.
+Learn about common concussion symptoms to watch for, presented in an easy-to-scan format with a flyer that can easily be downloaded, shared, or hung up.

 In this series of eight concussion videos, concussion specialists from Children's Hospital of Philadelphia answer frequently asked questions about concussions.
 Watch the videos to learn more about concussion symptoms, diagnosis and treatment, recovery, plans for returning to school and sports, and more.